paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 ![image](https://github.com/user-attachments/assets/c0aba701-e362-4ddb-903e-701b27f0eddd)

-- Route 53can perform global load balancing
+- Route 53 can perform global load balancing
+- AWS Snowball can secure transfer of large amounts of data into and out of the AWS.
+Its 2 way not only into AWS